RedpointArchive/GameTest/GuestInstall/Windows7Pro.md

 3. Once the VM has installed and booted, you will notice there is no network connectivity.
     - You will not be able to install Hyper-V integration services yet as they require Windows 7 SP1.
 4. Shutdown the VM.
-5. In Hyper-V settings, add a Legacy Network Adapter.
+5. In Hyper-V settings, add a Legacy Network Adapter and a RemoteFX Video Adapter.
 6. Boot the VM and login.
 You should notice you now have network connectivity.
 When prompted, select "Work Network".
 7. Open an Administrative PowerShell prompt and run the following:
    ```